developmentseed/titiler/docs/intro.md

 ## Customized, minimal app

 `TiTiler` has been developed so users can build their own app using only the portions they need.
-Using [`TilerFactory`s](concepts/tiler_factories.md), users can create a fully customized applications with only the endpoints needed.
+Using [`TilerFactory`s](concepts/tiler_factories.md), users can create a fully customized application with only the endpoints needed.

 ```python
 from titiler.endpoints.factory import TilerFactory